CityOfZion/awesome-neo/CoZ Application Form.md

 -------------------------------------------------------------------------------------------------------------------------------

-All successful applicants will be contacted within two weeks, or somewhere around that time.

 If you are an experienced developer, please also consider taking the time to commit to our NEO Stack Exchange proposal at: http://area51.stackexchange.com/proposals/110921/neo-blockchain

-NOTE: it is still possible for an applicant to be invited by COZ after that period if COZ believes that their skills would be helpful at a later time.

-NOTE 2: If for some reason the link stops working, hop on the NEO Blockchain Slack or message us here at GitHub, and we'll get it back up again.
+NOTE: If for some reason the link stops working, hop on the NEO Blockchain Slack or message us here at GitHub, and we'll get it back up again.
 Thanks!